NBPub/BeatLog/README.md

   - [psycopg3 sql module](https://www.psycopg.org/psycopg3/docs/api/sql.html) then used to craft specific SQL, `WHERE tech = ANY(<list>)` or `WHERE tech != ALL(<list>)`
 - Expanded fail2ban jail.local page
   - can now read more than one *ignore* IP address, if present
-  - reads and present fail and ban times
+  - reads and present find and ban times
 - Bug Fixes / Minor Improvements
   - various aesthetic / navigation improvements

 </details>

+Last NullConnectionPool releases!
+[Notes]/docs/NullConnectionPool.md)

 ### pre alpha-0.1.3 details